Lukas-Orion/NOrbit/README.md

 add a if __name__ == __main__ \
 typing for checking the input type \
 PyPi \
-Edit and test Example Notebook
+### Edit and test Example Notebook
+ - import functions directly from NOrbit (without redefining it) \

 Edit the README